kubeflow/community/proposals/restructure-KF-docs-proposal.md

     - Uninstalling Kubeflow Operator
     - Troubleshooting

+- **Community**
+  - About (current About/Community)
+  - Contributing (current About/Contributing to Kubeflow + details on Working Groups)
+  - Documentation (merge current About/Docs + About/Style Guide for Kubeflow docs)
+  - Events (current About/Events Calendar)
+  - Google Summer of Code (current About/Google Summer of Code)

 - **Resources** (remove "Tutorials, Samples, and Shared")
   - Kubeflow Samples
   - Codelabs, Workshops, and Tutorials